foldda/rda/README.md

 <img src='img/Post-office-system.png' width='550' align='center'>
 </div>

+Also, technically speaking, fixed data models used in schema-based data exchange pipelines make their dependent programs “tightly coupled” and inflexible to changes.
+If one of the programs has evolved and the data model needs to be changed, the logic connecting the programs needs to be updated to maintain compatibility, and the situation can be more complex and costly if multiple programs depend on the changed data model.

 ## Universal Data Exchange

-Universal Data Exchange, or UDX, is a "flattened" data communication layer for independent programs to exchange data conveniently and cost-effectively.
-By providing shared, generic data transport and delivery services, rather than individually building ad-hoc dedicated data-exchange solutions, it's like the postal service for data exchange.
-With UDX, cross-program data communication is much simplified, and there is less or no "tight coupling" between the communicating programs.
+Inspired by the Post Office's postal service, Universal Data Exchange, or UDX, is a "flattened" data communication layer for independent programs to exchange data conveniently and cost-effectively, that is, by providing shared, generic data transport and delivery services, rather than individually building ad-hoc dedicated data-exchange solutions.
+And, with UDX, cross-program data communication is much simplified, and there is less or no "tight coupling" between the communicating programs.

 <div align='center'>
 <img src='img/Charian-data-transport.png' width='550'>
 </div>

-Continue using the Post Office analogy, using standardized packaging is the key for it to cater to different parcel-posting requirements.
-Packing loose items into **plain boxes** simplifies parcel handling and allows modularized, more effective transportation by general courier companies.
-Similarly, a key in UDX's design is to use a generic data container for packaging (and regulating) various data items (e.g. properties of a data object), so arbitrary, 'irregular' data can be handled uniformly using general data transport protocols and methods.
-For implementing UDX, we need to find such "boxes", that is, to have a standardized, _universal_ data container.
+For a Post Office to provide the postal service, standardized packaging is the key that simplifies parcel handling and allows modularized, more effective transportation using general courier companies.
+The use of **plain boxes** allows for packing loose items of different sizes and shapes so it's easier to cater to different parcel-posting requirements.
+Similarly, the key in implementing UDX is to have a generic data container for packaging (and regulating) various data items, so arbitrary, 'irregular' data can be handled uniformly using general data transport protocols and methods.
+We need to find such "boxes", that is, to have a standardized, _universal_ data container, for UDX.

 Popular data formats, such as XML, JSON, and CSV, are not suitable for encoding the UDX container, because these formats assume certain data models (by structure and type) to the data, meaning a container encoded in these formats is always for a certain kind of data, not _any data_.
-That's where RDA, a "one-size-fits-all" data format, comes to play.
-RDA encoding allows converting data objects with arbitrarily complex structures to a text string - a data type supported by most computer systems and programming languages for manipulation and transportation.
-Using RDA, any data can be stored as text and be exchanged via text-based networks or messaging protocols, such as HTTP/RPC, TCP/IP, and FTP.
+That's where RDA, a "one-size-fits-all" data format, comes into play.
+RDA encoding allows converting data objects with arbitrarily complex structures to a text string, and strings are supported by most computer systems and programming languages for manipulation and transportation.
+So using RDA-encoding, any data can be stored as text and be exchanged via text-based networks or messaging protocols, such as HTTP/RPC, TCP/IP, and FTP.

-## RDA's Noval Properties
+## RDA's Unique Features

 > XML/JSON's schema-bound encoding space is like a wallet, with specific places for cards, notes, and coins, whilst RDA's space is like an infinitely expandable shelf that can store anything.

-RDA's unique encoding features depend on its three unique properties -
+RDA has these unique encoding features that set it apart from the other text data encoding formats -

 First, the storage locations in the space are addressed by integer indexes, rather than by names or string paths.
-This allows a client to access RDA's content easily without any prerequisite.
+This allows a client to access an RDA's content with no meta-data knowledge.

-Second, the number of dimensionas of the space, and the length of the array at each dimension, can be (theoritically) infinitely expanded as required.
-So from a client's perspective, any required storage in the space is always available.
+Second, the number of dimensions of the space, and the length of the array at each dimension, can be (practically unlimited) expanded as required.
+So from a client's encoding needs, the space's storge is infinite and always available.

-Third, as a sub-dimension can have unlimited dimensions because it can be infinitely expanded, it is a complete RDA storage itself, meaning **an RDA's encoding space is recursive** - an RDA can be stored inside another RDA as its child.
-This feature can be used for maintaining compatibility between multiple versions of data, i.e. you can have multiple children RDAs stored inside a parent RDA, each child RDA carries a different version of the data, and when the parent RDA is transferred to a recipient client, it can choose a compatible version to consume.
+Third, as a sub-dimension in an RDA space is also a multi-dimensional array, it is also an RDA storage itself, meaning **an RDA's encoding space is recursive** i.e. an RDA can be stored inside another RDA.
+This is why RDA can be used to store arbitrarily complex data objects.

 ## Charian - Programming RDA